Wilhelm2/ErrorDetectors/README.md

 To launch it from the IDE, click on the *Debug* or *Run* buttons in the bar under the *Menu* bar.

 To launch the simulation from the terminal:
-1. First build the simulation inside the IDE to create the Makefile that builds the project.
+1. Build the simulation inside the IDE to create the Makefile that builds the project.
 2. Execute the python script 'execution.py'
 3. Open a terminal
-4. Go to the project directory *simulations*.
+4. Go to the project directory *simulations* and execute the command:

-> Execute the command: > ../out/gcc-release/src/ErrorDetectors -f omnetpp.ini -u Cmdenv
+>../out/gcc-release/src/ErrorDetectors -f omnetpp.ini -u Cmdenv